The unirationality of $S_9^-$ and moduli spaces of pointed spin curves: introduction

 It is known that the odd spin moduli space $\SS_g^-$ is of general type for $g\geq 12$, uniruled for $g\leq 11$, and unirational for $g\leq 8$, see \cite{FV2}.
 The main result of this paper is the following:

 \begin{theorem} The odd spin moduli space $\SS_9^-$ is unirational. \end{theorem}

 Note that this is the highest genus $g$ for which $\SS_g^-$ is known to be unirational.
 It has recently established that the Prym moduli space $\rr_9$ is uniruled \cite{FV3}.
-The even spin moduli space $\SS_9^+$ is known to be of general type \cite{F2}, and this is also the lowest genus $g$ for which $\SS_g^+$ is of general type.
-Therefore genus $9$ can be regarded as a very interesting transition case for both the Prym and spin moduli spaces.
+The even spin moduli space $\SS_9^+$ is of general type \cite{F2}; this is the lowest $g$ for which $\SS_g^+$ is of general type.
+Therefore genus $9$ can be regarded as the transition case for both the Prym and spin moduli spaces.

 4pt

 The proof of Theorem \ref{thm:main} uses, on the one hand Mukai's celebrated structure theorem \cite{M2} for curves of genus $9$, on the other hand a fundamental construction in \cite{FV2} applying to all odd spin moduli spaces $\SS_g^-$ for $g\leq 9$.
 Precisely, denoting by